 10. PV Solar Energy Creates More Jobs

-The International Energy Agency stated that as of 2017 renewable energy accounted for almost two thirds of the net new power capacity around the world.
 Worldwide solar capacity has grown by over 50 percent.
+The International Energy Agency stated that as of 2017 renewable energy accounted for almost two-thirds of the net new power capacity around the world.

 Solar additions rose faster than traditional fuels in 2016.
 Solar panel installation growth has surpassed coal for the first time, giving coal power a run for its money.
-The growth of solar and other renewable energy is predicted to strongly close the gap between coal-powered energy and renewable energy resources by 2022.
+The growth renewable energy is predicted to close the gap by 2022.

 9. Installation Sector Will be Affected By Solar Energy